MichaelJCole/docs-1/en/faq/deployment-aws-s3-cloudfront.md

 Then [get an access key and secret](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).

-You should now have this data:
+You should now also have this configuration data:

   - AWS_ACCESS_KEY_ID="key"
   - AWS_SECRET_ACCESS_KEY="secret"

+Along with this from the previous step:

+  - AWS_BUCKET_NAME="example.com"
+  - AWS_CLOUDFRONT="UPPERCASE"

 ### 4. Laptop: Setup your project's build script